 Technological innovations and fruits of human labour have contributed immensely towards the advancement in healthcare and medicine.
 Numerous medicines have been developed to treat the incurable diseases.
 With the advent of modern and efficient pharmaceuticals, human life has revolutionized as they not only extend the span of life but also improve its quality while getting rid of the problems faced by the body.

-has seen an elevation in the demand of pharmaceutical products.
+Indian market with the awareness and better access to medical facilities, the Indian market has seen an elevation in the demand of pharmaceutical products.
 With the diversity of products ranging from locally manufactured medications to those imported, the pharmaceutical industry has grown by leaps and bounds.
 India has now become one of the largest consumers of antibiotics in the world.

 The Drugs and Cosmetics Act, 1940 (hereinafter referred to as “Act”) was enforced for regulating the administration and commercialization of drugs and medical devices.
 The Act Central Drugs Standard Control Organisation (hereinafter referred to as “CDSCO”) monitors and controls the distribution of medical products.
 All pharmaceutical products prevalent in the Indian markets are required to obtain approval from the CDSCO.